 Reportedly his cell had large oriental rugs, oil paintings, and a radio.

-In 1959 a new maximum security cellblock opened at Eastern State Penitentiary.
+In 1959 a new maximum security cellblock opened.
 It became known as “Death Row”.
 A second set of bars in the center of the hall prevented contact between the inmates and guards.

 The Barber Shop